d9n/tryfinally/index.md

 So keeping on _trying_ until you _finally_ get it.

+Anyway, welcome.
+If you're looking for a place to get started, explore the <a href="series">{% icon fa-files-o %} Series</a> page for a good overview of available content.

 <!-- TODO: Update this with suggestions on what to do first once I start adding more content -->